open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ## Constructing a new `Instrumenter` using an `InstrumenterBuilder`

-An `Instrumenter` can be obtained by calling its static `builder()` method and using the returned `InstrumenterBuilder` to configure captured telemetry and apply customizations to the new instance.
+An `Instrumenter` can be obtained by calling its static `builder()` method and using the returned `InstrumenterBuilder` to configure captured telemetry and apply customizations.
 The `builder()` method accepts three arguments:

 * An `OpenTelemetry` instance, which is used to obtain the `Tracer` and `Meter` objects.
 * The instrumentation name, which indicates the _instrumentation_ library name, not the